rtosholdings/riptable/docs/source/tutorial/tutorial_categoricals.rst

 Because the operations in this function are non-reducing operations, the resulting Dataset is expanded.

+Note that until a reported bug is fixed, column names might not persist through grouping operations.

 In the next section, `Accums <tutorial_accums.rst>`__, we look at another way to do multi-key groupings with fancier output.